 No more than 6 credits of DH A390 may be applied toward this degree.

-A total of 120 credits is required for the degree.
+A minimum of 120 credits is required for the degree.

 Program Student Learning Outcomes

 Students graduating with a Bachelor of Science in Dental Hygiene will be able to:

 - Provide and document dental hygiene care in a legal and ethical manner.